 The ubiquity of disordered matter contrasts with the conceptual and fundamental challenges to rationalise how their physical properties emerge from disorder at the microscopic scale.
-Understanding the mechanisms responsible for the slow dynamics of dense liquids, as well as those dictating the physical properties of disordered solids remains an important goal.
-This endeavour has a long history for thermal solids composed of atoms, molecules, polymers and colloids, with much progress on their static properties and more work required to fully rationalise their dynamics, in the bulk and under confinement.
-Interestingly, very recent studies have broadened the scope of the field by focusing on disordered liquids and solids made of active entities, from motile colloidal particles up to human scales, in which rich collective dynamical behaviour emerge.
+Understanding the mechanisms responsible for the slow dynamics of dense liquids or the physical properties of disordered solids is an important goal.
+This endeavour has a long history for thermal solids composed of atoms, molecules, polymers and colloids.
+There has been much progress on their static properties, and more work is still needed to rationalise their bulk and confined dynamics.
+Interestingly, very recent studies have broadened the scope of the field by focusing on disordered liquids and solids made of active entities, from motile colloidal particles up to human scales, in which rich collective dynamical behaviour emerges.

-The goal of this mini-colloquium is to discuss recent advances in the statistical physics of disordered matter, understood in a very broad sense from their dynamics and physical properties (thermal, mechanical, rheological, etc.).
-The mini-colloquium will gather researchers working on a variety of systems, from thermal to active or driven, bulk or confined, via experiments, computer simulations and analytical approaches.
-The goal is to offer a platform to present exciting recent advances in this field.
+The goal of this mini-colloquium is to discuss recent advances in the statistical physics of disordered matter, aiming at understanding the physical properties of dense liquids and disordered solids (dynamics, transport, mechanical and rheological, etc.).
+The mini-colloquium will gather researchers working on a variety of systems, from thermal to driven and active, in the bulk or under confinement, via experiments, computer simulations and analytical approaches.
+The goal is to offer an opportunity to present exciting recent results in the field.
+Contributions from students, postdocs, early career and more senior researchers are all welcome.